 CCH4 = concentration of CH4 in the diluted exhaust gas, expressed in ppm carbon equivalent and corrected by the amount of CH4 contained in the dilution air,

-Rf CH4 = is the FID response factor to methane as defined in paragraph 2.3.3. of Appendix 3 of Annex 4a.
+Rf CH4 = is the FID response factor to methane as defined in paragraph 2.3.3. of Appendix 3 to this annex.

 6.6.5.
 Calculation of the NO humidity correction factor